COPRS/production-common/processing-common/ingestion/doc/SRN.md

 For more details, see [AUXIP](https://github.com/COPRS/reference-system-documentation/blob/pro_V1.1/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#auxip)

+## XBIP
+The XBIP interface in the frame of COPRS is used to download raw data (chunks) for Sentinel-1,  Sentinel-2 and  Sentinel-3 missions.

+For more details, see [XBIP](https://github.com/COPRS/reference-system-documentation/blob/pro_V1.1/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#xbip)

 ## EDIP
-TBD
+The EDIP interface, similar to XBIP, is used by COPRS to download chunks via FTP protocol

 For more details, see [EDIP](https://github.com/COPRS/reference-system-documentation/blob/pro_V1.1/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#edip)

-## XBIP

-TBD

-For more details, see [XBIP](https://github.com/COPRS/reference-system-documentation/blob/pro_V1.1/components/production%20common/Architecture%20Design%20Document/004%20-%20Software%20Component%20Design.md#xbip)

 # Configuration